Scientific Name

 Ghost Plant thrives in sunlight, so choose a location to receive full- or half-day sun.
 When grown as a houseplant, keep it near a sunny window.

-Some people prefer to keep their Ghost Plant trimmed to create a fuller shape.
+Some prefer to keep their Ghost Plant trimmed to create a fuller shape.
 For a different look, you can allow it to get a little "leggy."
 This allows the twisting stems to climb out of the pot, cascading down gently.
 Be sure to let the soil almost completely dry between waterings.

 Learn more at How to Grow and Care for Graptopetalum.